 Soil management practice

-- To achieve the main objectives of the project, ‘to reduce the negative impact of reactive nitrogen on ecosystems and improve understanding of the global nitrogen cycle’, test management practices will be developed at the regional, national and local levels.
-In the Eastern European demonstration region all nitrogen flows will be considered so sources, paths and sinks can be quantified.
+- To achieve the main objectives of the project, ‘to reduce the negative impact of reactive nitrogen on ecosystems and improve understanding of the global nitrogen cycle’, test management practices are being developed at the regional, national and local levels.
+In the Eastern European demonstration region all nitrogen flows are considered so sources, paths and sinks can be quantified.

-The work of this demonstration will support Output 3.1: A demonstration activity which delivers conclusions refining approaches to national / regional assessments and improving understanding of regional N cycle by addressing: Case 3: Regions with transition economies.
-This demonstration area is the only one to address Case 3 and will take into account the challenges posed by this situation.
+The work of this demonstration is supporting Output 3.1: A demonstration activity which delivers conclusions refining approaches to national/regional assessments and improving understanding of regional N cycle by addressing: Case 3: Regions with transition economies.
+This demonstration area is the only one to address Case 3 and takes into account the challenges posed by this situation.

 For more information on the partners that are part of this Regional Demonstration please see our Regional Case Study Partners page.